perathambkk/finnlp_erai_shared_task_emnlp2022/README.md

 For an awesome list on prompts, please see https://github.com/thunlp/PromptPapers or other awesome repos around GitHub.

-For the unsupervised ranking task, we utilized many financial pretrained models and lexicons.
+For the unsupervised ranking task, we utilized many financial pretrained models and (Bayesian-fitted) lexicons.